nus-cs2103/website-base/admin/policies-fragment.md

 <div id="policy-validAbsences">

 There is no need to inform us.
-If you miss a lecture/tutorial for a valid reason, just do your best to catch up.
-We'll be happy to help if required.
-An occasional absence or two is not expected to affect your participation marks.
+If you miss a lecture/tutorial/task for a valid reason, just do your best to catch up.
+An occasional absence or two is not expected to affect your marks, as the marking scheme already has built-in buffers to absorb such occasional absences/lapses.

-Only if you fail to earn full marks for participation we will consider giving an alternative avenue to earn marks missed due to the absences.
+Let us know only if you fail to earn full marks for participation due to such a reason, in which case we will consider giving an alternative avenue to earn marks missed due to the absences.

 </div>